pharmacometric/pharmacometric-shiny-template-eda/README.md

 ### Side note

-The template includes automated code generation for plots configured.
-For Version, the download of "concentration vs. time" ggplot object, image output, and code is tested and works.
+The template includes configured automated code generation for plots.
+For Version 1, the download of "concentration vs. time" ggplot object, image output, and code is tested and works.
 Downloads of other panels and EDA outputs are not yet configured.

 ### Usage
 ```r